Hello, I am Gonçalo D. SANTOS.

 RECENT EVENTS

-I was trained in anthropology and science studies at the London School of Economics and Political Science, the ISCTE – University Institute of Lisbon, and the University of CoimbraI am currently a Professor of Social-Cultural Anthropology in the Department of Life Sciences at the University of Coimbra.
-I am also a Senior Researcher at CIAS – Research Centre for Anthropology and Health, University of Coimbra, where I coordinate the Research Cluster “Technoscience, Society, and Environment”.
-Prior to returning to Coimbra in 2020, I held positions at the London School of Economics and Political Science, the Max Planck Institute for Social Anthropology, and the University of Hong Kong.
-I am the founder and the director of the International Research Network Sci-Tech Asia committed to promoting the growth of science, technology, and society studies in Asia and around the world.
+I undertook my doctoral studies in anthropology at the London School of Economics and Political Science and the ISCTE – University Institute of Lisbon.
+I am currently an Assistant Professor of Social-Cultural Anthropology at the University of Coimbra.
+I am also a Full Researcher at CIAS – Research Centre for Anthropology and Health, University of Coimbra, where I coordinate the Research Cluster “Technoscience, Society, and Environment.”
+This research cluster promotes critical social science qualitative research on processes of social and ecological reproduction in the current era of social and environmental crisis, drawing particular attention to the experiences of vulnerable communities (both human and non-human) and their struggles of resilience, adaptation and justice.
+Prior to joining the University of Coimbra in 2020, I held professorial and research positions at the London School of Economics, the Max Planck Institute for Social Anthropology, and the University of Hong Kong.
+I am the founder and the director of the International Research Network Sci-Tech Asia committed to promoting the growth of social studies of science and technology in Asia and around the world.
+I am also a member of the Research Group on Culture and Society of the Initiative for U.S.-China Dialogue on Global Issues at Georgetown University.

-Much of my research has focused on the radical transformations faced by Chinese society in the last four decades under the increasing influence of global capitalist forces and global technocratic structures of governance.
-My latest book—entitled Chinese Village Life Today.
+Much of my research on China has focused on the last decades of radical transformations under the increasing influence of powerful forces of development and globalizationMy latest book—entitled Chinese Village Life Today.
 Building Families in an Age of Transition (Univ. of Washington Press, 2021)—paints a richly detailed portrait of recent changes shaping the conduct of everyday life in Chinese rural communities.
 It is based on more than twenty years of ethnographic field research with a rural community in South China, following the movements of villagers across rural-urban boundaries.
-The book explores the increasing power of technoscientific and technocratic frameworks of governance in rural China, showing how these powerful forces are shaping the configuration of daily village life, from marriage, childbirth, and childcare to popular religion, personal hygiene, and public sanitation.
+The book explores the increasing power of technocratic forces of development in rural China, showing how these powerful forces are shaping the configuration of daily village life, from marriage, childbirth, and childcare to housing, personal hygiene, and public sanitation.
 The book explores the making of contemporary China from the perspective of marginal rural populations, highlighting the moral agency of these populations and their intimate choices as they engage with larger national and global forces of modernization.